yvesdeville/readthedocs/docs/source/math/update.md

 \leftrightarrow \m{X}^\star$.

-The two following problems are considered
+The two following problems are considered here

 - **Update a Kriging model object** Suppose that a Kriging model has been fitted by using the "old" design $\Old{\m{X}}$ and the "old"